trucane/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+Routing and MiddleWare

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+A breaking point in information sharing between client and server that performs a task before moving along the assembly line.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+A resource is an access of an information variable type ie users, clients, stores, states.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful? a status code

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications? queries

 ## Project Setup